-Chevening is the UK government’s international awards scheme aimed at developing global leaders.
+Chevening is the UK Government’s international awards scheme aimed at developing global leaders.
 The application period runs from August to November each year.
-The deadline for applications is 8 November 2016.
-Read more Read less

 At a glance